 BackTable / VI / Article

-Conventional TACE vs. DEB-TACE in the Treatment of HCC
+DEB-TACE vs Conventional TACE in the Treatment of HCC

-Various treatment options exist for intermediate-stage HCC including lipiodol-based conventional transarterial chemoembolization (cTACE) and drug-eluting bead transarterial chemoembolization (DEB-TACE).
+For the treatment of HCC, it is important to know the differences between DEB-TACE vs conventional TACE.
+Lipiodol-based conventional transarterial chemoembolization (cTACE) and drug-eluting bead transarterial chemoembolization (DEB-TACE) are two treatment options for intermediate-stage HCC.
 Dr. Terence Gade discusses chemotherapeutic options, how tumor biology influences embolic delivery, and how these treatment modalities can be used to treat HCC.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.